RTXT25/TPTBF/docs/layer-features.md

 - exponent: Used as described above.

-- base: **sometimes required**. required for "static" layers, used as described above.
+- base: **static layers only**. required for "static" layers, used as described above.
 If absent, defaults to 2.
 Must be greater than 1.

 - roundUpCost: **optional**. a bool, which is true if the resource cost needs to be rounded up. (use if the base resource is a "static" currency.)